matthiasmullie/structured-content-stuff/README.md

 ...to a more integrated implementation with a scaled-back version of media-targeted improvements (better results, media grid view)...

-...to a more full-blow MediaSearch integration into Wikipedias, if we find that there is sufficient appetite for it.
+...to a more full-blown MediaSearch integration into Wikipedias, if we find that there is sufficient appetite for it.

 # Improve MediaSearch algorithm